 From there, the team will have a given amount of time to discuss answers and decide on wagers, just like normal.
 When it comes time to submit an answer, type the answer into the field, select a wager value, and hit “Submit Answer.”

 No need to write anything down by hand, no need to stand up, and no need to turn in a paper answer slip!

 Why is Sporcle so excited about this, and why should you care?

 Sporcle is excited about this digital scoring system for a number of reasons:

 (1) This scoring website allows us to host trivia games for people in any location: a team can be composed of “geography guy” in Georgia, “world history woman” in Wyoming, and “NBA enbie” in Nebraska.
-Sporcle’s mission is to bring people together over mentally stimulating diversions, and this scoring system allows you to connect with friends and families located around the world.
+Sporcle’s mission is to bring people together over mentally stimulating diversions, and this scoring system allows you to connect with friends and family located around the world.

 (2) The scoring website also allows us to ditch paper answer slips.
-While we still think there is a certain amount of charm to using pencil and paper at pub trivia, there is also a significant financial and environmental cost to printing, distributing, and disposing of paper answer slips.
+While we think there is a certain amount of charm to using pencil and paper at pub trivia, there is also a significant financial and environmental cost to printing, distributing, and disposing of paper answer slips.

 (4) Using a scoring website is contactless, which is exactly what the post-coronavirus world needs.
 Thanks to COVID-19, we have all learned how important it is to keep our hands clean, minimize physical contact with surfaces or individuals, and remain 6-15 feet away from other people.
 With a scoring website, teams will not have to worry about standing in crowds or walking through groups to turn in answer slips, hosts will not have to worry about touching the hands of 10-20 people as they collect answer slips, and bars and restaurants will not have to worry about their staff’s unnecessary exposure to others as trivia players move around.